Iizuka, Kama City, Tagawa

 - 雛のまつり (ひなのまつり)Doll Festival: From early February to late March, you can go to the former residence of Ito Denemon, the "King of Coal Mines" and see his display of elaborate Hina dolls.
 There will be 12 venues total, including the residence as the main venue and Iizuka's shopping streets as well.

 - 飯塚山笠 (いいずかやまかさ) Iizuka's Yamakasa: Around July 11th and 13th, four teams representing each district in Iizuka prepare their Yamakasa (parade floats with large dolls on them) and practice running with them throughout Iizuka.
-Around the 15th, a race is held by the four teams throughout Iizuka, followed by a chilren's Yamakasa afterwards.
+Around the 15th, a race is held by the four teams throughout Iizuka, followed by a children's Yamakasa afterwards.

 - 納涼花火大会 (のうりょうはなびたいかい) Summer Fireworks Event: Held in early August, this summer tradition in Iizuka city is one of the biggest summer works events in Chikuho.
 Large-scale fireworks are launched in the sky and there are many stalls lined up!